hashicorp/terraform-website/content/source/docs/enterprise-beta/api/o-auth-tokens.html.md

 -> **Note**: These API endpoints are in beta and may be subject to change.

 The `o-auth-token` object represents a VCS configuration which includes the OAuth connection and the assocaited OAuth token.
-THis object is used when creating a workspace to identify which VCS connection to use.
+This object is used when creating a workspace to identify which VCS connection to use.

 ## List OAuth Tokens